Your Guide to Health Insurance Paperwork

 1. What is the summary of benefits and coverage?

 The Affordable Care Act requires all private insurers and employer health plans to provide a list of what benefits are included in the plan and the details of their coverage.
 The summary must use plain language that is easy for the average reader to understand.
 A sample form can be found here.

 2. Why is the summary of benefits and coverage important?

 In addition to listing your benefits and the coverage details, the summary includes information on:

 - Your appeals and grievance rights and procedures

 - Whether the plan meets the federal requirements for insurance and exempts you from any tax penalty for not having insurance

 - Instructions for how to get information in other languages

-You should keep your summary of benefits and coverage handy so you can refer to it when you get an explanation of benefits or a bill.
+You should keep your summary of benefits and coverage handy so you can refer to it when you need medical services and want to know in advance how your care will be covered.
+It’s also helpful afterward when you get an explanation of benefits or a bill.